willy005/IP_Pitch/README.md

 Other GitHub can however fork or clone this repository provided the necessary credit is given to the original author
 ## License

 This project is licensed under the MIT License.
-Moringa School moreover retains certain rights to elements in the code of this program.